| Cont: | ||||||||||||||||||||||

 and techniques:

 The accumulated knowledge of many of the coach training courses is outdated, subjective, biased, unstructured, and mostly lacking in accountability.
 Some of these courses also include pseudo-scientific coaching.
 Pseudo-scientists (versus qualified behavioral scientists) attempt to give the impression of scientific knowledge but invariably their knowledge is incomplete resulting in false/erroneous postulations.
 Any practicing business coach today who has failed to formally undertake appropriate coach training with a recognized licensed provider in the instruction and use of behavioral coaching techniques that have a psychological foundation, can inflict real confusion, pain or suffering on a client (individual and/or organization).
 The damage incurred can be both legally and financially disastrous for both the coach and the client.
 In recent years there have been a growing number of legal actions brought against ill-trained "coaches".
-Any

 professional business coaching course must be 'evidence-based’: